 4) Foods that contain vitamin C (you knew that already) and selenium because both are known for supporting the immune system and are readily available in foods.
 Brazil nuts and liver (if you eat it) are sources of selenium.
 Goji and dark green leaves are my go to for vitamin C.

 5) Stay hydrated with high-quality water.
 Staying hydrated can literally make or break your day—sure you’ve heard that before?
 But what about—Not all water is the same?
 Plastic bottles can literally affect the quality of your water.
-When in the UK I prefer spring water in glass bottles, filter tap water or source it from a local spring using FindASpring.com to locate the nearest one.
+When in the UK I prefer spring water in glass bottles, filtered tap water or source it from a local spring using FindASpring.com to locate the nearest one.
 Water; remember how useful it is, choose quality and embrace it—it might save you from unnecessary painkillers.

 In the UK, the following vegetables and fruits are currently in season: Beetroot, brussel sprouts, cabbage, celiac, celeriac, Jerusalem artichoke, kale, parsnip, pumpkin, sewed, sweet potato, turnip, apple, clementine, cranberry, pear and pomegranate!